puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 4. Click on any user to view details about its properties and where it is present.

 The other resource types work in a similar manner.
 Choose the node(s) whose resources you wish to browse.
-Select a resource type, click "Find Resources" to discover the resource on the selected nodes, click on one of the resulting found resources to see details about it.
+Select a resource type, click __Find Resources__ to discover the resource on the selected nodes, click on one of the resulting found resources to see details about it.

 ### Triggering Puppet Runs

 Rather than using the command line to kick off puppet runs with `puppet agent -t` one at a time, you can use live management to run Puppet on several selected nodes.

-1. **On the console, in the live management page**, click the "Control Puppet" tab.
+1. **On the console, in the live management page**, click the __Control Puppet__ tab.
 2. Make sure one or more nodes are selected with the node selector on the left.
-3. Click the `runonce` action to reveal the red "Run" button and additional options, and then click the "Run" button to run Puppet on the selected nodes.
+3. Click the `runonce` action to reveal the red __Run__ button and additional options, and then click the __Run__ button to run Puppet on the selected nodes.

 > **Note**: You can't always use the `runonce` action's additional options --- with \*nix nodes, you must stop the `pe-puppet` service before you can use options like `noop`.
 [See this note in the orchestration section of the manual](./orchestration_puppet.html#behavior-differences-running-vs-stopped) for more details.
 <br>

 ![The runonce action and its options](./images/quick/console_runonce.png)

 You have just triggered a puppet run on several agents at once; in this case, the master and the agent node.
-The "runonce" action will trigger a puppet run on every node currently selected in the sidebar.
+The __runonce__ action will trigger a puppet run on every node currently selected in the sidebar.

 When using this action in production deployments, select target nodes carefully, as running it on dozens or hundreds of nodes at once can strain  the Puppet master server.
 If you need to do an immediate Puppet run on many nodes, [you should use the orchestration command line to do a controlled run series](./orchestration_puppet.html#run-puppet-on-many-nodes-in-a-controlled-series).